JihunDev/JihunDev/README.md

 - 😄 Pronouns: Autonomus Driving, Embedded Linux, Firmware
 - 📝 I regularly write articles on [jihundev.github.io](https://jihundev.github.io/)
 - 📫 How to reach me **jihun.dev@gmail.com**
-- 👍 Favorite programming quote
-  > "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."
-  > - Linus Torval

 <details>